bytesquash/bytesquash/README.md

 - Quick setup and scaffolding
 - Build & deploy the app's frontend + backend at the same time
-- Share code between functions, develop a project like monolithic and the framework will deploy it into microservices
+- Share code between functions, develop a app like monolithic and the framework will deploy it into microservices
 - Intuitive deployment & testing by processing only services and code that actually changed
 - Multiple staging architecture
 - Extend framework functionality by creating your own plugins